Light

 memory dims

-pressure on the sail is light
+pressure on the sail is lightyears pass, and worlds

 our star a burning mote